ae-group-mirror/ae_console/README.md

 <!--
-  THIS FILE IS EXCLUSIVELY MAINTAINED IN THE AE ROOT PACKAGE.
-ANY CHANGES SHOULD BE DONE THERE.
+  THIS FILE IS EXCLUSIVELY MAINTAINED IN THE NAMESPACE ROOT PACKAGE.
+CHANGES HAVE TO BE DONE THERE.
   All changes will be deployed automatically to all the portions of this namespace package.
 -->
-# console Portion Of ae Namespace Package
+# console portion of ae namespace package

 [![GitLabPipeline](https://img.shields.io/gitlab/pipeline/ae-group/ae_console/master?logo=python)](
     https://gitlab.com/ae-group/ae_console)